Frood Fouladvand

-Frood Fouladvand (فرود فولادوند; born 26 November 1941) was an Iranian actor, film director, playwright, screenwriter, monarchist, and founder of the group Kingdom Assembly of Iran (API).
+Frood Fouladvand (فرود فولادوند; 26 November 1941 – 17 January 2007) was an Iranian actor, film director, playwright, screenwriter, monarchist, and founder of the group Kingdom Assembly of Iran (API).
 He was known for his political activism and vocal opposition to the Iranian government, as well as his prolific film career in Iran and Egypt.
 He and two other API members disappeared in January 2007 near Yüksekova in Turkey near the Iran–Turkey border whilst on what was described by his supporters as a mission to "liberate" Iran.
 It is presumed that he was abducted by Iranian security forces.

 Life before politics

 Frood Fouladvand was born as Fathollah Manouchehri in the Lorestan Province of Iran.
 He belonged to the Fouladvand tribe, who are Bakhtiari Lurs.
 During the Imperial Era, he worked as a playwright, director, actor, screenwriter and voice dubber.
 Fouladvand enjoyed much domestic success in his roles, and was one of the important figures in the film dubbing industry.
 Fouladvand did all of his artistic work under his birth name, Fathollah Manouchehri.

 On the advent of the Iranian Revolution, Fouladvand would leave Iran, going to Turkey, Egypt, Germany, and finally the United Kingdom, where he remained a resident until his disappearance.
 He would adopt the name Frood, as he felt it was more Iranian-sounding than Fathollah, which means "The Victory of Allah" in Arabic.